scrasmussen/studious-LCW/introCompilers/AST/final/README.txt

 the resulting [test] binary.
 If the quackCompiler finds any errors then no C code will be generated.

 The lexer, parser, and type checker have all been fully implemented.
-Generated code compiles correctly but seg faults when calling a method.
-This is a C code bug, not a code generation problem and gdb gave no insight so we decided to skip it.
-Code generation has not been as widely tested as the lexer, parser, and type checker so corner cases undoubtedly exist.
+We have been able to successfully define the Quack methods in C and call them.
+Our good code presents this using PRINT statements.
+Inheratence is also working and is demonstrated for the variables.
+We have implemented if, elif, else and while loops.

 ===========